Writing Press Releases That Get Read

 Quotes should express the opinion of a lawyer within the law firm.
 They should be used not to provide facts and information, which can be summarized in the general text of the press release, but rather to provide the insight of a professional.
 The comments should sound as though they were stated by an actual person, and should not consist of colloquialisms, technical jargon or mechanical language.

 Refrain from using colloquialisms and profane language

-The general content of the press release should also be devoid of colloquialisms, particularly those that need their own dependent clause or prepositional phrase, such as “in a nutshell,” “believe it or not,” “for the most part,” “rock and a hard place” and “takes the cake.”
+The general content of your law firm's press release should also be devoid of colloquialisms, particularly those that need their own dependent clause or prepositional phrase, such as “in a nutshell,” “believe it or not,” “for the most part,” “rock and a hard place” and “takes the cake.”
 Colloquialisms are casual in nature, and are generally too familiar and unprofessional for use in a press release.

 Use case citations and political commentary correctly

 If a certain case is the subject of the press release, the writer should mention the name of the case and the court in which it is filed.
 If this information is unavailable, then the writer must cite the source.
 If the source is unavailable, then the case should not be a topic for the press release.

 In addition, political commentary is permitted in press releases on some newswire sources.
 However, comments are required to be ascribed to an individual or statement from the company through a quote, and should not be included in the content of the general news release.
 Furthermore, conspiracy theories, ridiculous beliefs or any comments that could be construed as subversive political rhetoric are not appropriate in press releases.

 Moreover, the writer should refrain from making subjective statements about culture or norms in a press release.
 Instead, cite the source, which could be a person or organization in a position of authority, and include data or statistics to support the comment.